Alli Weight Loss Tablets (60mg)

 Treatment should not exceed 6 months.

-Side Effects of Alli
+Side effects of Alli Weight Loss Tablets (60mg)

 With any medication you take, there is always a risk of side effects.
 Some are more common than others, and often side effects may subside with the regular usage of the medicine.
 If the side effects do not subside, you should report them to us, or your GP.